 Cleaning stainless steel appliances can be a sore subject in any household.
 My first tip is that you should not buy any of the cleaners that have pop-up wipes.
 None of them work.
 The main problem is getting a streak-free look on those refrigerator surfaces.

 Using this oil-based cleaner is the best way to tackle all shiny steel surfaces.
-A bottle of SoyGreen was found at a swap meet, and surprisingly, it does a very good job.
+I found a bottle of SoyGreen at a swap meet, and surprisingly, it does a very good job.
 Now I can get rid of half a dozen bottles of low-performing products.

 SoyGreen Stainless Steel Cleaner is a natural product made in the U.S.A.